 The Company, through its consolidated VIE's, entered into unsecured promissory notes with related parties.
-The notes mature on various dates through December 2021 and have an interest rate of 12.00% per annum.
+The notes mature on various dates through December 2021 and have interest rates varying from 6.00% to 12.00% per annum.
 No payments are required prior to the maturity of the notes.
 The notes may be prepaid in whole, or in part, without penalty.
-During the years ended December 31, 2019 and 2018, the Company earned \$10,042 and \$33,179, respectively, of interest in connection with the notes, which is included in interest income on the accompanying consolidated statements of operations.
-Interest due to the Company of \$6,991 and \$8,491 was outstanding as of December 31, 2019 and 2018, respectively, which is included in due from related parties on the accompanying consolidated balance sheets.
-As of December 31, 2019 and 2018, the outstanding principal balance on the notes were \$2,027,978 and \$127,978, respectively, which is included in notes receivable - related parties on the accompanying consolidated balance sheets.
+During the years ended December 31, 2020 and 2019, the Company earned \$1.3 million and \$0, respectively, of interest in connection with the notes, which is included in Interest income and Fund interest on the accompanying consolidated statements of operations.
+No interest was due to the Company as of December 31, 2020 and 2019.
+As of December 31, 2020 and 2019, the outstanding principal balance on the notes were \$14.6 million and \$2.0 million, respectively, which is included in Notes receivable - related parties on the accompanying consolidated balance sheets.